 Notes

-• You can eat this tofu turkey the first day, but I think that it tastes even better after it sits overnight and the flavors are allowed to blend.
+• You can eat this tofu turkey on the first day, but I think it tastes even better after it sits overnight, allowing the flavors to blend.
 For this, you have 2 choices…

-1. You can make the tofu mixture a day ahead and keep it covered in the fridge for a day or two until you are ready to baste and bake it.
+1. You can prepare the tofu mixture a day ahead and store it covered in the fridge for up to two days until you are ready to baste and bake it.

 • Feel free to cut the recipe in half and bake it in a loaf pan instead.